AdobeDocs/commerce-admin.en/help/catalog/product-price-special.md

 ---
 title: Special Price
-description: Learn how to offer special pricing for a designated period of time.
+description: Learn how to offer special pricing for a designated time period.
 ---
 # Special Price

-A special price can be offered for a designated period of time.
+A special price can be offered for a designated time period.
 During the specified time period, the special price appears instead of the regular price, followed by a notation that shows the regular price.

 ![Special price on a product page](./assets/storefront-price-special.png)<!-- zoom -->